ludocode/onramp/core/as/README.md

 - [`1-compound`](1-compound/): The compound assembler adds compound instructions, e.g. `push`/`pop`, `call`/`ret`.
 These are assembled into multiple primitive instructions in bytecode.
 It also adds decimal numbers which expand contextually to the appropriate number of bytes.
 It greatly improves error-checking over the previous stage as it verifies that opcodes are used correctly.

-- [`2-full`](2-full/): The full assembler adds support for linker flags (e.g. weak symbols) and debug info.
-It provides optimizations for some compound instructions.
+- [`2-full`](2-full/): The full assembler adds debug info and optimizations for some compound instructions.
 It further improves error checking and gives better error messages.